Enforcing a SAT Order

 - a certificate from a SAT judicial member stating that the decision is appropriate for filing in the Supreme Court.

-You can email SAT explaining that you wish to enforce a non-monetary order and SAT will assist in providing a certified copy of the decision/order and a certificate from a SAT judicial member stating that the decision is appropriate for filing in the Supreme Court.
+You can lodge a request to SAT on the eCourts Portal explaining that you wish to enforce a non-monetary order and SAT will assist in providing a certified copy of the decision/order and a certificate from a SAT judicial member stating that the decision is appropriate for filing in the Supreme Court.
+The correct document type for lodgement is 'Certified order request.'

 After successful filing, the decision is considered to be a decision of the Supreme Court, and may be enforced in accordance with the procedures of the Supreme Court.
 For more information on the Supreme Court procedures, you should seek advice from the staff of the Court or a legal practitioner.